top of page

 This highlights Islam’s care for protecting families while ensuring fairness for spouses.

-A woman who still feels unhappy or fears failing her duties toward her husband may seek khula (wife-initiated divorce).
+Yes, if a woman who still feels unhappy or fears failing her duties toward her husband may seek khula (wife-initiated divorce).

 This hadith provides the perfect example.